 Gambler’s Fallacy

-Our brains have to make a lot of decisions quickly: whether we want to cross the street, leave our jobs, or bet on red or black.
-But biases and fallacies like the gambler’s fallacy, cloud our judgment and may lead us astray.
+Our brains have to make many decisions quickly: whether we want to cross the street, leave our jobs, or bet on red or black.
+But biases and fallacies, like the gambler's fallacy, cloud our judgment and may lead us astray.

 What Is The Gambler’s Fallacy?